 If you see the string ‘jdk1.8.0_45’ in the output to the above commands, then you have successfully removed OpenJDK 7 JRE and replaced it with Oracle SE 8.

-Now whenever Oracle issue an updated version, all you have to do in order to use the new version of Java SE is to follow STEP 1, STEP 2 above and this step (STEP 3).
-Just make sure that you change the version number to the new version in the commands shown.
-Also make sure that you remove the links to the old version of Java by using the ‘update-alternative --remove’ command before implementing the links to the new version of Java in STEP 2.
+Now whenever Oracle issue an updated version, all you have to do in order to use the new version of Java SE is to follow STEP 1, STEP 2 and STEP 4 above.
+Just make sure that you change the version number to the new version in the commands shown above.

-Note that, if you fail to install these packages, you will not be able to install Android Studio without running into errors – especially during the end stage of ‘Downloading SDK Components’ when the Nexus 5 AVD could not be created.
+Note that, if you fail to install these packages, you will not be able to install Android Studio without running into errors – especially during the ‘Downloading SDK Components’ stage.

 Point your browser to here and click on the big green button and then agree to the terms.
 Click on the download button and wait for the download to finish.
 Then start a terminal and execute the following command: